Beakerboy/VBA-SQL-Library/README.md

 ```vb
 MySelect.AddWhere "id", "<", 10, "AND"
 ```
 A SQLWhereGroup can abe be added using SQLSELECT.AddWhereGroup.
-This is necessary fro a where clause like:
+This is necessary for a where clause like:
 ```sql
 SELECT id FROM users WHERE (a=1 AND b=2) OR (c = 3 AND d = 4)
 ```